ditto506/GEOG-101-Extreme-Weather-Case-Studies/README.md

 The full ArcGIS StoryMap can be viewed here:
 **https://storymaps.arcgis.com/stories/8fe0f6324a2f49398a91ece34d53f183**

 ## How This Repo Was Created
-- Forked original class repository under DHuang
 - Created structured folders for organization
 - Added project documentation and placeholder file structure
+- Uploaded images and files used for presentation and StoryMap